Carmen M. Amedori: Election results

-Personal life
+Personal life and death

 In 1977, Amedori married Robert DePaola; they had two daughters together, After some years, they divorced.
 Amedori later married attorney Jerry F. Barnes, who then became State's Attorney in Carroll County Maryland.
-Carmen is now remarried to Timothy Headley of Westminster, Maryland.
+Carmen was later married to Timothy Headley of Westminster, Maryland.

+Amedori died at her home in Westminster, Maryland on June 9, 2024, at the age of 68.